yaseminobek/yasemin.github.io/README.md

 <details>
 <summary>-Reflection questions</summary>
+Clock 3:
  1.Our target audience is teenagers who prefer simple and plain clocks.

 2.Our design choices support this audiencer because it consists of neutral colors such as green, white and black.
 And it doesn't have any design on it, making it simple and plain.